fionatreacy/Project-3-Hangman/README.md

 * Input validation and error checking

-Player can't enter invalid guesses such as letters or words that aren't 5 letters, and can't guess the same letter twice
+Player can't enter invalid guesses such as numbers or words that aren't 5 letters, and can't guess the same letter twice

 ![invalid guess](/images/invalid-guess.png)